 Although the pause button has been hit on travelling due to COVID-19 restrictions, that doesn’t stop a travel addict from planning their much awaited next trip abroad.
 Modern day travellers have a plethora of options when it comes to exploring new lands — from trains and buses to taxi rides, there is certainly no shortage of ways to get around your travel destination.
 However, if you ask us, our favourite means of transport brings it back to basics — walking!
-If you’re someone who is counting down to the day when you can step foot on a plane and travel to an exotic land, this is the article for you.
+If you’re someone who is counting down to the day when you can step foot on a plane and travel to an exotic land and you’re currently planning yout next vacation, this is the article for you.
 Today, we look at some of the benefits of seeing new countries on foot, so get comfy and dive in to find out more!

 Beat The Traffic